Skip to main content

 BENEFIT #10 – BOOSTS MENTAL HEALTH

-The sauna provides a space for introspection and mindfulness.
-Engaging in relaxation techniques, deep breathing or even meditation in the sauna can further contribute to the release of endorphins.
-If you’re the type to enjoy the company of others, simply spending time with others in a calming environment can improve social connections and boost mood.
+Beyond the physical benefits of using a sauna after working out, it also offers a space for introspection and mindfulness.
+For introverts, engaging in relaxation techniques, deep breathing or even meditation in the sauna can further encourage the release of endorphins.
+For extroverts, sharing the experience with others in a calming environment can nurture social connections and boost mood.
+For both, a sauna after a workout can be a simple, restorative way to support both the body and mind.

-At EōS, we take mental health seriously, which is why we have several amenities that benefit our Members’ mental health.
+At EōS, mental wellness matters, which is why we have several amenities designed to improve recovery, relaxation and balance to support our members’ mental health.

 DO SAUNA FITNESS BENEFITS INCLUDE DETOXIFICATION?

-Some people and institutions believe that spending time in a sauna room can help detoxify your body.
-The thinking goes that copious sweating will release toxins in your body, such as metals, alcohol and nicotine.
+Some people and institutions believe that one of the benefits of spending time in a sauna after a workout is that it can help detoxify your body.
+The thinking goes that copious sweating will release toxins in your body, such as metals, alcohol, and nicotine.
 Maybe you’ve even heard that a good hangover cure is to “sweat out the alcohol.”

-The truth is that while sweating may play a small role in helping to remove contaminants from the body, the real detoxifiers in your body are your liver, kidneys and lungs.
+The truth is that while sweating may play a small role in removing contaminants from the body, the primary detox systems are your liver, kidneys and lungs.

-SHOULD YOU VISIT THE SAUNA BEFORE OR AFTER A WORKOUT?
+IS IT BETTER TO GO TO THE SAUNA BEFORE OR AFTER YOU WORKOUT?

 It might make sense to hit your gym’s sauna before you get hot and sweaty from your workout.
 But, timing is everything.
-The best time to hit the sauna is post-workout.
-After a grueling session at the gym, the muscles are yearning for some TLC.
+To really experience the benefits of a sauna, the best time to go is post-workout.
+After a grueling gym session, the muscles are ready for some recovery time.
 When your body is already warm from exertion, the transition into the sauna feels seamless.
-This warm-to-hot progression enhances the overall experience, allowing you to ease into the heat and reap therewards without any abrupt discomfort.
+This warm-to-hot progression enhances the overall experience, allowing you to ease into the heat and reap the rewards without any abrupt discomfort.

 Save the sauna for after your workout and consider it a reward for all the hard work you just completed.
-Before you head over to the sauna, make sure you understand some important sauna rules.
+Before heading over there, though, make sure you know the basics of sauna etiquette.

 USE GOOD SAUNA ETIQUETTE

 Just as there are unwritten rules in any setting, the sauna has its own unspoken code of conduct.
-You can do whatever you want in your own personal sauna, but when visiting the gym sauna, you need to follow rules of good etiquette to keep the sauna clean and respect your fellow sauna-mates.
+You can do whatever you want in your own personal sauna, but in a gym sauna, follow the rules of good etiquette to keep it clean and respect your fellow members.

 BEYOND THE HEAT: HYDRATION AND COOLING DOWN

-It is also important to cool down gradually.
+It’s also important to cool down gradually to avoid abrupt shocks to your system.
 A quick cool shower or a gentle walk will help your body to adjust to the temperature shift.
-This transition helps prevent abrupt shocks to your system.

 SAUNA SAFETY

-• While saunas may temporarily lower blood pressure, individuals with low blood pressure or those taking medications that affect blood pressure should use saunas cautiously and consult a healthcare professional.
+• Since saunas may temporarily lower blood pressure, anyone with low blood pressure or those taking blood pressure medications should use saunas cautiously and consult a healthcare professional.

-• Individuals with respiratory conditions like asthma may find it challenging to breathe in the hot and humid sauna environment.
-High temperatures can potentially trigger breathing difficulties.
+• Individuals with respiratory conditions like asthma may find it hard to breathe in the hot and humid sauna environment.

 • Pregnant women should avoid using saunas, especially during the first trimester, due to the potential risks associated with elevated body temperature.